 Do I need a special permit to drive on F-roads?

-Nope, you don’t need a special government permit.
-But you do need the right wheels.
+No, you don’t need a special permit, but you do need the right vehicle.
 Only 4x4 vehicles are legally allowed on F-roads in Iceland, and for good reason!
 These roads can get rough, with steep climbs, deep ruts, and river crossings.

 What happens if I get stuck in a river?